baww-com/baww-com.github.io/not-posts/Alts/Ripple/ripple.md

 ## How to Buy Ripple with Credit Card and Debit Card

-There are two methods of buying Ripple with credit and debit cards.
-The first way, is by converting your currency into Bitcoin using [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, and then converting your Bitcoin into Ripple on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-The second method, uses [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"} and allows for the purchase of Ripple with USD.
+There are two ways to buy Ripple with credit or debit card.
+The first is to convert your currency into Bitcoin using [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, then convert Bitcoin into Ripple on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.

+The second method is [Changelly](https://changelly.com/?ref_id=4af50f9c87f2){:target="_blank"}, which allows for the purchase of Ripple with USD, but has higher fees to purchase.

-## How to Buy Ripple with Bank Transfer
+## How to Buy Ripple with Bank Account

-Just like credit and debit cards, there are two methods of buying Ripple with a bank transfer or wire.
-Both will be explained below, with clear pictures and steps!
-The first way, is by buying Bitcoin on [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} using your Bank account.
-After you purchase Bitcoin, you can send it to an exchange that sells Ripple.
-The cheapest exchange, that sells Ripple is [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-All will be explained below with clear pictures and steps!
+There are two ways to buy Ripple with a bank wire or transfer.
+First, you can buy Bitcoin on [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} using your Bank account.
+After you purchase Bitcoin, you can send it to an exchange that sells Ripple, like [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+See our tutorial below for instructions on each method.

 ## Method 1 - USD/EUR -> BTC -> Ripple

-There are several exchanges to buy Bitcoin on.
+There are several exchanges through which you can buy Bitcoin.

- We reccomend [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.

-Each of these exchanges have their advantages:
+[Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}, [Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"}, or [BitPanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"} are the easiest to use.

 [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} is a very beginner friendly US based exchange, that sells cryptocurrency to most countries and all US states.
 To see if Coinbase supports your country, [check this link](https://support.coinbase.com/customer/en/portal/articles/1392031-what-countries-are-buys-and-sells-available-in-)!

-[Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwideio){:target="_blank"} is another option that focuses on credit and debit card purchases.
-Coinmama is great because they have higher debit and credit card purchasing limits than Coinbase, as well as instant delivery.
+[Coinmama](https://www.coinmama.com/?ref=buyaltcoinsworldwide){:target="_blank"} handles credit or debit card purchases.
+Coinmama is great because they have higher credit or debit card purchasing limits than Coinbase, as well as fast delivery of your funds.

-Lastly, if you are based in Europe, I would reccomend [Bitpanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
-Bitpanda is an exchange that also focuses on credit and debit card purchases.
-Their fees are slightly lower, but *only* sells Bitcoin to European countries.
+[Bitpanda](https://www.bitpanda.com/?ref=7989064235904733469){:target="_blank"}.
+Bitpanda is an exchange that processes credit or debit card purchases.
+Their fees are slightly lower, but *ONLY* sells Bitcoin to residents of European Union (EU) countries.

+Coinbase is the most beginner friendly while Coinmama is great for credit or debit transactions as it has higher purchase limits and quick delivery.
+BitPanda is great (but it only works in Europe) and has a 5% fee on credit or debit purchases.
+We will use Coinbase in this example.
+Also, if you purchase over $100 of Bitcoin through the following link, you will receive an extra $10 BTC for FREE!
+Create an account [on Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} if you don’t have one already and then add your payment method.

+After creating your Coinbase account, you need to add a payment method.
+If you are going for the route with the lowest fees, it is best to use a bank transfer.
+If timing is more important, use a credit or debit card, as this is much faster!
+The Coinbase signup process takes time, but this is to ensure security for customers.
+Click the Buy/Sell tab on the top/middle of your screen.
+From this page, you can easily purchase Bitcoin, Litecoin, or Ethereum.
+All of these cryptocurrencies can be converted into 00000000000 on exchanges such as [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}, but for this tutorial we will use Bitcoin.

 ## Fiat to Bitcoin Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>